 I felt a sadness, a sadness that they were getting older and we were talking less.

 A sadness that my aunt who was diagnosed with cancer could no longer talk.

 I felt guilty.

-A guilt that I hadn’t kept up relations with the people I had the fondest memories of growing up.
+Guilt that I hadn’t kept up relations with the people I had the fondest memories of.

-Sleeping in my Nani and Nana’s bed, going to the bazaar with my Nana, my Nani oiling my hair or making up pickles to take back to London.
-My aunty helping me have a bath in the outside shower, taking 3 buses from her town to make sure she came to see us.
+Memories of sleeping in my Nani and Nana’s bed, going to the bazaar with my uncle on his motorbike, sitting in my uncles shop and drinking tea.
+My Nani oiling my hair or making us pickles to take back to London, my aunty helping me have a bath in the outside shower, taking 3 buses from her town to make sure she came to see us.